 When the racist robocall against Andrew Gillum started appearing, some speculations began to circulate that Gillum’s gubernatorial opponent Ron DeSantis was responsible for them.
 These claims were disputed by DeSantis’ spokesman Geoff Burgan who strongly condemned the notorious racist robocall.

 Scott Rhodes, who has been accused by the FCC for the violation of the Truth in Caller ID Act, used an online platform for manipulating caller ID information.
 Robocall scammers typically use ID spoofing technology to make their phone numbers similar to their victims’.
 Based on this fact alone, Rhodes is now facing a $12.9 million fine.

 Rhodes’ racist robocall recording mocked a black dialect and spread racist messages by including the n-word, and derogatory terms such as monkey, while playing jungle noises in the background.

 The Florida racist robocall audio started by saying, "Well, hello there.
-I is the negro Andrew Gillum, and I'll be askin’ you to make me governor of this here state of Florida."
+I is the (racial slur) Andrew Gillum, and I'll be askin’ you to make me governor of this here state of Florida."

 The full racist robocall against Andrew Gillum is available on SoundCloud.

 What are robocalls, and how do they work?